Humans are metal robots in a valid sense.

 Mankind via neuroscience, computational biology, computational neuroscience and deep learning neural networks has been and is now awakening to the overwhelming evidence that we are all mechanical robots.

-Abstract: Your cells contain liquified metal, sodium, potassium, calcium, ie charged ions, that allows your nerve cells to generate and respond to both voltage and electromagnetic waves.
+Abstract: Your cells contain aqueous cations filled with metals like sodium, potassium, calcium, ie charged ions, that allow your nerve cells to generate and respond to both voltage and electromagnetic waves.
 Increasingly deep learning neural networks are starting to create patterns, like artificial grid cells, that are surprising researchers with their functional similarities to how the brain is thought to work.
 Conclusion: if one sits with this research long enough the natural conclusion is that humans are metal robots.

-Point 1: Your cells are filled with charged liquid metals, ie ions, positively charged sodium ions Na+ and negatively charged potassium K+ ions and also calcium Ca++.
+Point 1: Your cells are filled with a metals (in a liquid solution), ie ions, positively charged sodium ions Na+ and negatively charged potassium K+ ions and also calcium Ca++.
 These metals allow your cells to response to and generate not only voltage but also electromagnetism, example: brainwaves.
 Life, meaning biology, is computing the mind, and generating models of the world, to coordinate movement.
 Tags: Neuroscience , Robots , Drones , Self Aware Neural Networks , Computational Neuroscience , Deep Learning Artificial Intelligence

 The self aware neural network of your brain is predicting future video frames, future audio signals, predicting what you might touch, taste, smell, and these predictions resemble the patterns of the original incoming sensory signals.